HayatAbdulfetah/express-mvc-server/README.md

 ⚠️ Notes

--This is a backend-only project (no frontend UI).
+This is a backend-only project (no frontend UI).

--All responses are returned in JSON format.
+All responses are returned in JSON format.

--Unknown routes return a 404 JSON response.
+Unknown routes return a 404 JSON response.

--The project is intended for learning purposes.
+The project is intended for learning purposes.